andreykiv/JavaAngularBootcamp/README.md

 #### 1. Description
 ```
 Those activities were made with a purpose of practicing topics such as Handling of Exceptions and
-start making a better structure of packages inside projects that should follow an OOP paradigm.
+improvement of packages structure within projects that should follow an OOP paradigm.

 ```
 #### 2. Tools used to run activities